GuodongQi/arxiv-sanity-preserver-for-windows/README.md

 $ pip install -r requirements.txt
 ```

-You will also need [ImageMagick](http://www.imagemagick.org/script/index.php) and [pdftotext](https://poppler.freedesktop.org/), which you can install on Ubuntu as `sudo apt-get install imagemagick poppler-utils`.
-Bleh, that's a lot of dependencies isn't it.
+You will also need [ImageMagick](http://www.imagemagick.org/script/index.php) and [pdftotext](https://poppler.freedesktop.org/)

+[ImageMagick](http://www.imagemagick.org/script/index.php) is easy to install, we need version>7.0

+[pdftotext](https://poppler.freedesktop.org/) can not be installed by pip, we can download windows bin release from homepage, and extract *.exe to PYTHON environment.

+[sqlite3](https://www.sqlite.org/download.html) is used to import sql, though it is integrated in python, but it cannot be used in cmd. we should download pre-release zip, extract sqlite3.exe to PATHON environment

 ### Processing pipeline